-We expect our expenses to increase substantially in connection with our ongoing development activities related to ALRN-6924, which is still in the early stages of clinical development, and other product candidates and programs.
+Subject to obtaining the necessary funding, we expect our expenses to increase substantially in connection with our ongoing development activities related to ALRN-6924, which is still in the early stages of clinical development, and other product candidates and programs.
+In addition, we expect to incur additional costs associated with operating as a public company.
 We expect that our expenses will increase substantially if and as we:

-- conduct our current and future clinical trials and additional preclinical research of ALRN-6924; - initiate and continue research and preclinical and clinical development of our other product candidates; - seek to identify additional product candidates; - seek marketing approvals for any of our product candidates that successfully complete clinical trials, if any; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - require the manufacture of larger quantities of our product candidates for clinical development and potentially commercialization; - maintain, expand and protect our intellectual property portfolio; - acquire or in-license other drugs and technologies;

-- hire and retain additional clinical, quality control and scientific personnel; - · build out new facilities or expand existing facilities to support our ongoing development activity; and - add operational, financial and management information systems and personnel, including personnel to support our drug development, any future commercialization efforts and our compliance with our obligations as a public company.
+- conduct our current and future clinical trials and additional preclinical research of ALRN-6924; - initiate and continue research and preclinical and clinical development of our other product candidates; - seek to identify additional product candidates; - seek marketing approvals for any of our product candidates that successfully complete clinical trials, if any; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - require the manufacture of larger quantities of our product candidates for clinical development and potentially commercialization; - maintain, expand and protect our intellectual property portfolio; - acquire or in-license other drugs and technologies; - hire and retain additional clinical, quality control and scientific personnel; - · build out new facilities or expand existing facilities to support our ongoing development activity; and - add operational, financial and management information systems and personnel, including personnel to support our drug development, any future commercialization efforts and our compliance with our obligations as a public company.

-As of December 31, 2017, we had cash, cash equivalents and investments of \$50.8 million.
-We believe that our cash, cash equivalents and investments, will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2019.
-We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
+As of December 31, 2018, we had cash, cash equivalents and investments of \$20.7 million.
+We believe that, based on our current operating plan, our cash, cash equivalents and investments will enable us to fund our operating expenses and capital expenditure requirements into the third quarter of 2019.
+Accordingly, there is substantial doubt about our ability to continue as a going concern as we do not believe that our cash, cash equivalents and investments will be sufficient to fund operations for at least twelve months from the date of issuance of these financial statements